olamedia/freestyle/README.md

         $this->arel(); // construct url path relative to current action
         $this->arel('relative/path');

-        // instead of response::notFound(), this forces exit from all controllers
+        // instead of response::notFound(), this forces exit from all controllers,
+        // out of application controller,
         // as if there was no action method found: return $this->notFound();
     }